trychlos/pwix-modal-info/README.md

 - name: the name to be displayed at the top of the object informations, defaulting to nothing
 - object: (mandatory) the object to be displayed.

-#### miDialog

-The modal dialog itself.

-Accepted parameters are:
-- title: the title of the dialog, defaulting to 'Informations'
-- name: a name to be displayed on the first row, defaulting to an empty string
-- object: (mandatory) the object to be displayed.

-_Note_: the package is cool enough to destroy itself the Blaze created view on dialog close.
-So you don't have to take care about that.

 ![Informations](/maintainer/png/informations.png)

 ## Server-side